Cold Winter Weather Hangs on

 Then, yesterday afternoon it had warmed up nicely to the teens, then it started to snow, and really snow, 2” per hour or so, and it just kept falling, ‘til about 10:30, then it let up.
 Going out to tend the boiler, there was 18” -20” in the driveway.
 Warm up the tractor, start digging out!

 Next is getting the trails around the sugarbush reset, that is to get on the snowmobile and get them all packed down again.
 Some of them I had not been over them yet, so this was going to be a real test for Elf, my snowmobile, (remember the TV show?).
 We got it done!
 Not without some tribulations though.

 The time I have had out there, I have had good success at getting some improvements started, actually almost finished, one more connection of the new pipe to the old, finish the final tighten on the two mains, and reconnect the secondary’s (the lines that run from tree to tree), and that area will be finished.
 This improvement will help to reach some new trees also.

-The weather forecast is saying that it is suppose to stay cold with brief one or two day warm-ups into the beginning of March, so with an eye on the ten-day forecast I will keep replacing old mainline pipe with the new, on the East side pump area.
+The weather forecast is saying that it is supposed to stay cold with brief one or two-day warm-ups into the beginning of March, so with an eye on the ten-day forecast, I will keep replacing the old mainline pipe with the new, on the East side pump area.
 The rest of what I have to do is just that, not creating new lines like I have done on the West side.